 Cohort Instructional Model

 The program is a 24 month/six semester cohort program that begins each fall.
-Each three-credit hour course includes 30 hours of in-class instruction and 15 hours of online insruction.
-Each course includes two fifteen-hour weekends per semester.
+Each three-credit hour course includes 30 hours of in-class instruction and 15 hours of online instruction.
+Each course includes two 15-hour weekends per semester.

 Students take all courses together following the same sequence throughout the program.
 The cohort model enables collaboration with other cohort members and reinforces leadership experiential learning within a team environment.